yohasebe/rsyntaxtree/docs/documentation.md

 #### Small Capitals

-There is no small-caps markup.
-CSS `font-variant` is honoured by the SVG renderer but ignored by the measurement engine, so a label would be measured at one width and drawn at another — off-centre by up to a third of its width.
-Attribute names in an attribute-value matrix are conventionally set in small caps; plain capitals read the same way and are what the gallery's HPSG examples use.
-Where the distinction matters, `___` gives a passable imitation: `H___EAD___` draws a full-size H followed by a smaller EAD.
+Attribute names in a feature structure are conventionally set in small caps, and the look can be imitated without a small-caps font.
+Leave the capital as it is and wrap the rest in `___`: `H___EAD___` draws a full-size H followed by a smaller EAD.

 #### Box, Circle, Bar, and Arrow